MeTavi/TAT_doc/docs/Setup_Guide/data_requirement.md

 ### GTFS data
 It is used to capture scheduled services within the analysis period.GTFS data should be organised by the date it was generated within HASTUS.
-This data comes in zipped files per region.
+This data comes in zipped files per region and usually are named as `<region>_GTFS.zip`.

 - **Folder Name**: `2_gtfs\2_cubic`
 - **Folder Structure**: `<YYYYMMDD>`.